itsee-birmingham/standalone_collation_editor/README.md

 The 'linked_to_settings' key gives you the option to ensure that conditions are selected depending on the value of the setting at the point the rule is made.
 For example, if you have a setting which hides all the supplied text markers and that is active at the time a rule is made then the ignore supplied makers condition should also be selected since the user has no idea what supplied markers are in the text they are regularising.
 If the display setting value is the same as the 'apply_when' value of that setting then the condition will be automatically selected and disabled so the user cannot override that selection. it is important that the setting linked to and the condition do the same thing.

-For an example of the javascript configuration see the [default_settings.js](https://github.com/itsee-birmingham/standalone_collation_editor/blob/master/collation/core/static/CE_core/js/default_settings.js) file.
+For an example of the JavaScript configuration see the [default_settings.js](https://github.com/itsee-birmingham/standalone_collation_editor/blob/master/collation/core/static/CE_core/js/default_settings.js) file.

 **Python requirements**

-If you specify new rule conditions in the javascript they need to be supported by appropriate python code since the rule conditions are applied on the server side.
+If you specify new rule conditions in the JavaScript they need to be supported by appropriate python code since the rule conditions are applied on the server side.

 The data provided to, and the data returned from, the method differ depending on the method type specified in the config.